Pechi77/yify-subtitle-downloader/README.md

 keep this pechiyify.py in PATH.

-run in cmd: `python peciyify.py titanic` , subtitle will be download in the cmd current working directory
+run in cmd: `python peciyify.py titanic` , subtitle will be downloaded in the current working directory